2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 As we come to the Lord morning by morning, something fills us to the brim.
 We also have a surplus (Exo.
 16:??), and this surplus is bread to God.
 This supplies us throughout the day.

 As we behold the Lord each morning, we receive the shining in our hearts, and the glory of God in the face of Jesus Christ (2 Cor.
 4:6).
 As a result, we are being transformed (2 Cor.
 3:18).

-## Sweetness

-When we come to the Lord in the morning, we should experience his sweetness.